jsturtevant/jsturtevant.github.io/_posts/2015-09-27-setting-up-postgresql-in-azure-vm.markdown

 ![linux vm ready]({{ site.url }}/assets/azure-vm-ready.png)

-Nex you can ssh into the machine.
+Now you can ssh into the machine.
 If you are on windows you are can use [PuTTY](http://www.putty.org/).
 There is a tutorial located [here](http://www.webmasters-central.com/tutorials/how-to-telnet-server-using-putty-ssh-client/).
 When you are logging into the VM you will provide the username and password that you created when provisioning the VM in the previous step.

 Once you are connected to the machine we will use apt-get to install PostgreSQL.
 At the terminal type: